dabrorius/dabrorius.github.io/_posts/2015-08-11-markov-noodles.markdown

 date:   2015-08-11 21:53:00
 categories: ruby
 author: Filip Defar
+excerpt: "I've recently started working on a super secret project that needs a decent random text generator."
 ---

 I've recently started working on a super secret project that needs a decent random text generator.
 A common way to accomplish this is by using Markov chains.
 They have been used to generate [comics](http://joshmillard.com/garkov/)